kleis-technology/lcaac/README.md

 ![Repository Status](https://www.repostatus.org/badges/latest/active.svg)

-This is the official repository of LCA as Code core packages.
+This is the official repository of LCA as Code language.

 ## What is LCA as Code?